mosip/documentation/docs/admin-portal-user-guide.md

 # Admin Portal User Guide

 ## Overview
+Admin application is a web-based application used by a privileged group of administrative personnel to manage various master data.
+The various resources that can be managed by an Admin are:
+1. Center (registration centers)
+1. Device
+1. Machine
+1. Users (Admin, registration staff)

+Along with the resource and data management, the admin can generate master keys, check registration status, retrieve lost application ID, resume processing of paused packets.

 To get started with using the Admin portal, an admin user must be assigned to a zone.

 ## First Admin user